Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Senkovi’s personal theory was that the pressure of being in the middle of the food chain was an essential prerequisite for complex intelligence.
 Like humans (and like Portiid spiders, had he only known), octopuses had developed in a world where they were both hunter and hunted.
 Top predators, in Senkovi’s assessment, were an intellectual dead end. - **Adrian Tchaikovsky, Children of Ruin**
 - I wonder, briefly, if I’m going to have to go in there.
 And it occurs to me that until someone licks AI, this is why NASA needs monkeys in space.
 To make stupid monkey decisions like these. - **Hugh Howey, Beacon 23**
 - They had never encountered another extant machine-using intelligence, nothing to measure themselves against.
 Until now. - **Alastair Reynolds, Redemption Ark**
+- ChatGPT is really a reflection of human intelligence that's shared on the internet. - **Yejin Choi, Quanta Magazine**
+- There are 2 hard problems in computer science: cache invalidation, naming things, and off-by-1 errors.

 ## Dreams

 - We’re still pioneers, we’ve barely begun.
 Our greatest accomplishments cannot be behind us, cause our destiny lies above us. - **Cooper, Interstellar**
 - We used to look up at the sky and wonder at our place in the stars, now we just look down and worry about our place in the dirt. - **Cooper, Interstellar**
 - A ship in port is safe, but that is not what ships are built for. - **John A. Shedd, Salt from My Attic**
-- Sometimes it's the very people who no one imagines anything of who do the things no one can imagine. - **The Imitation Game**
+- Sometimes it's the very people who no one imagines anything of, who do the things no one can imagine. - **The Imitation Game**
 - You have been so focused on what's ahead of you that you never looked what was above you. - **Mr. Robot**
 - Men ahead of their time were always, by definition, outside of it.
 - I didn't come this far to only come this far. - **Fearless Motivation**